Forest Ecology and Management (BSc Program)

 Minor Requirement Associated With the Forest Ecology and Management Degree

-Eligible minors include:
+Eligible minors are:

 Minors have different credit hour requirements, but for all minors, 12 credit hours must be at the upper-division (i.e., 300 or 400) level.
 Students must ensure that all prerequisite courses have been completed for elective choices in each minor.
 Beyond the specific minor requirements, students must complete elective credit hours as necessary to ensure completion of a minimum of 123 credit hours.